YasinAflatoon/pomodoro/README.md

 # pomodoro

-a simple program that can help you to perform pomodoro technique.
+A simple program that can help you perform the pomodoro technique.

 ### Quick Explanation